top of page

 • How to safely close the seacock and drain the sea strainer

-• How to position puller arms evenly on the impeller
+• How to position the puller arms evenly on the impeller

-• Why centered pressure is critical for a clean removal
+• Why centered pressure is the key to a clean pull

-• How to perform a one-handed impeller pull when space is restricted
+• How to do a one-handed impeller pull when space is restricted

 Step-by-Step Overview